aaryannipane/code-guide/index.md

 <div markdown="1">
 ### CSS and JavaScript includes

-Per HTML5 spec, typically there is no need to specify a `type` when including CSS and JavaScript files as `text/css` and `text/javascript` are their respective defaults.
+As per the HTML5 spec, there is typically no need to specify a `type` when including CSS and JavaScript files as `text/css` and `text/javascript` are their respective defaults.

 #### HTML5 spec links